Denito37/wdp/README.md

 - a contact component to send an email to me

 **Purpose**
-- To be a hub of what I'm capable of doing, I aim to continue to better my skills and continue to update my portfolio.
-Having my projects set up here will allow me to see how far I've grown
+- To be a hub of what I'm capable of doing, I aim to continue to better my skills & continue to update my portfolio.
+Having my projects set up here will allow me to see how far I've grown.